 - Do what you love, do what you love, do what you love.
 And always be authentic.

 - And perhaps most importantly: if your suitcase contains a 3-gallon ziplock bag of dry thyme, you WILL get a note from the TSA informing you that your bag was searched.
 Even if said bag also contains a griddle pan, a mandolin, and a ridiculous amount of other fantastic swag.
 (I’m also pretty sure they helped themselves to a few Goo Goo Clusters while they were searching.
 I can’t say that I blame them.)

 - 1 liter (32 ounces) Club Soda

-Peel and seed the cucumber.
-Add the cucumber and 1/4 cup water to the bowl of a food processor.
-Process until the cucumber is liquified.
+- Peel and seed the cucumber.
+Add the cucumber and ¼ cup water to the bowl of a food processor.
+Process until the cucumber is liquefied.

-Make lime simple syrup by combining stevia/sugar, lime zest, and remaining water in a small saucepan.
+- Make lime simple syrup by combining sugar, lime zest, and remaining water in a small saucepan.
 Heat until sugar has melted.
 Chill until ready to serve.
 (The cucumber puree and simple syrup will keep for several days in the refrigerator)